 Number of Available Positions: 2

 Qualifications: The resident must be a graduate of an accredited college of pharmacy with a minimum GPA of 3.0 (requirement waived if completed a pass/fail curriculum).
-The Doctor of Pharmacy (PharmD) degree and Maryland Pharmacy licensure are required.
+The Doctor of Pharmacy (PharmD) degree and eligibility for Maryland Pharmacy licensure are required.

 Applications for this program will only be accepted through PhORCAS and should include the letter of intent, curriculum vitae, transcripts from the school or college of pharmacy attended and, 3 references.
 Reference writers should use the standard reference template in PhORCAS.